FelixOnline/v2/content/articles/2013-11-8-new-postgraduate--opens.md

 subtitle: >
   Friday sees the opening of the new h-bar for postgraduates and staff
 date: "2013-11-08 03:37:28 +0000"

 # Attributes from Felix Online V1
 id: "4019"
 old_path: /news/4019/new-postgraduate--opens
 aliases:
  - /news/4019/new-postgraduate--opens
+imported: true
+comments:
+ - Could you please please please add paragraph breaks to articles  I really cant read through a wall of textwot a load of old PlanckersHow much did it cost to close the Holland Club and open this And the name will garner barely a titter even amongst the most hardened Imperial dullardDoes anyone know what the criticisms of the name were

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true